NCC-CNC/gee-cloud-free/README.md

 ## Indices
 The following remote-sensing indices are generated:

-1. Enhanced Vegetation Index (EVI) – highlights vegetation health.
+1. Enhanced Vegetation Index (EVI): highlights vegetation health.
-2. Burn Area Index (BAI) – identifies potential burned areas.
+2. Burn Area Index (BAI): identifies potential burned areas.
-3. Normalized Burn Ratio (NBR) – detects vegetation loss, wildfire burn severity, or canopy disturbance.
+3. Normalized Burn Ratio (NBR): detects vegetation loss, wildfire burn severity, or canopy disturbance.

 ## Download
 Red, green, and blue bands—along with all generated indices—are exported to a Google Drive folder.
 These outputs can then be manually downloaded for further analysis in desktop GIS, such as change detection.